 The Egg Effect

 Laying eggs is one of the most common causes of vent prolapse in chickens.
 Also called a “blowout,” prolapse vent is common in hens that begin laying eggs too early in life.
-Similarly, if a hen tries to pass a large egg, a blowout can be the result.
-Prolapse vent should be closely monitored in hens when they first begin laying eggs and when they age, as these are times when they’re most susceptible.
+Similarly, if a hen tries to pass a larger egg, a blowout can be the result.
+Prolapse vent should be closely monitored, especially in older hens when they first begin laying eggs and when they age, as these are times when they’re most susceptible.

 Obesity